2018 SAUDIA AD DIRIYAH E-PRIX

 No more lap limits - we're moving to timed races.
 With each round running to a strict limit of 45-minutes plus one lap to reach the chequered flag, we're mixing things up to make it even more interesting.
 Well, what did you expect?
 It's all about the energy management.

 Season 5 of the championship pairs some familiar favourites with new iconic cities, featuring a total of 13 races in 12 cities across five continents.
 Starting in Ad Diriyah, with the debut of Formula E in the Middle East on December 15, the series heads back to Marrakesh before moving to Mexico City and Hong Kong.
-For the newly titled Voestalpine European Series, we're back on the streets of Rome, Paris, Berlin and Zurich, in addition to returning to Monaco for a third time on May 11 - appearing on the calendar on a bi-annual basis.
+For the newly titled voestalpine European Series, we're back on the streets of Rome, Paris, and Berlin, in addition to returning to Monaco for a third time on May 11 - appearing on the calendar on a bi-annual basis.
 Finishing up with a double-header season finale in New York, the race is set to take place on July 13 and 14, where a new champion will be crowned.
 See below for a full calendar listing.

 New power modes